 1: a map of the house detailing each floor, room, attic, exterior doors, build-in closets, and windows.
 I have not been able to find this online.
 If you know where to find one, please contact me.

-2: the police reports with John and Marion’s statements to check who saw what at what time to prove a time line.
+2: the police reports with John and Marion’s statements to check who saw what at what time to build a time line.
 I have not been able to find copies of these police reports online or an exact and detailed time line.

 4: the exact place of origin of the fire.
 In some articles the fire started on the tar/wood roof and in other articles it started in the office next to the master bedroom where the mother saw that one of the fuse boxes was on fire or smoking.
 The fuse box in the office was where the telephone and power entered the house.